 A kitchen garden feels empty without a decent collection of herbs, including many varieties of mint.
-These hardy plants are capable of producing a wide range of flavors for drinks and bakery goods and require little care .
-For keepers of mint, rust fungus is one of a just a few serious diseases to bear in mind.
+These hardy plants are capable of producing a wide range of flavors for drinks and bakery goods and require little care.
+For keepers of mint, rust fungus is just one of a few serious diseases to bear in mind.
 Keep reading for information on mint rust symptoms and how to treat this disease.

 What is Mint Rust Fungus?